Jason2Brownlee/AuthoritySite/README.md

 I don't think people take advice.
 Honestly, I think the above resources are only useful to those who have already started building an authority site business or are already running one.
 I don't know how to motivate someone who is interested, to actually start.

 But I might be wrong.
 If only one person is inspired to dive in, then this guide was worth it.

+Probably the real goal of this project is so that I can talk to myself.
+There is so much stuff to keep in your head to do "authority sites" well that I need to constantly remind myself of things.
+Re-reading books and adding notes to this project does that for me.

 ### Disclosures